toucansites/website/contents/docs/[05]templates/[05]toucan-templates/index.md

         `404 page`
     }
     @Answer {
-        `pages/404.mustache` - view for handling not found errors.
+        `pages/404.mustache` — used for rendering error pages when content isn’t found.
     }
 }

 You can customize or add more views depending on your site’s needs.

+### Partials

 The `partials` folder contains reusable components that can be included in any view using Mustache’s `{{> name}}` syntax.
 These help keep your templates modular.

-Some common partials include:
+Common examples include:

 @FAQ {
     @Question {
         `navigation.mustache`
     }
     @Answer {
-        Contains the main site navigation and mobile menu toggle.
+        Defines the main navigation bar and mobile menu.
+Included in most top-level layouts.
     }
 }